North American stock markets plunge

-TORONTO — Canada's main stock index plunged more than 300 points in late-morning trading, adding to its losses a day ago, while U.S. stock markets also sank again.
+TORONTO — Canada's main stock index posted a triple-digit loss in early trading and the loonie dropped below 76 cents US, while U.S. stock markets also plunged to start the trading week.

-The October crude contract was down US$1.43 at US$39.94 per barrel and the October natural gas contract was down four cents at US$2.44 per mmBTU.
+The October crude contract was down US$2.73 at US$37.04 per barrel and the October natural gas contract was down nearly five cents at US$2.54 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)